OkuM1/OkuM1/README.md

-Hi there, I'm Murat Okutucu aka TinyO! 🤖
+Hi there, I'm Murat aka TinyO! 🤖

 About me: